neloefm1/SenseFOG-Documentation/Instructions.md

 - Check WalkINT2 in scripts
 - check if decelleration and acceleration, as well as gait cycles before and after turn are excluded?
 - On Mendely, PD18 Walk JSON needs to be updated
+- check if PD10 files contain ECG artefacts
+- Provide detailed explanation of the code and the associated output
+-